 There are a variety of different tests being deployed and a whole ecosystem is needed to support testing in different healthcare settings.

 Our m2000 and Alinity m molecular systems are used in hospital and lab settings that are testing high volumes.
-ID NOW is a lightweight and portable instrument (the size of a toaster), that allows testing to occur near the patient to get rapid results – including physicians' offices, urgent care settings, and hospital emergency departments.
+ID NOW is a lightweight and portable instrument (the size of a toaster), that allows testing to occur near the patient to get rapid molecular results – including physicians' offices, urgent care settings, and hospital emergency departments.

-Our lab serology blood tests running on ARCHITECT and Alinity i systems are used for the detection of antibodies, IgG and IgM, and identify if a person was previously infected with the virus that causes COVID-19.
+Our lab serology blood tests running on ARCHITECT and Alinity i systems are used for the detection of antibodies, IgG and IgM, and to identify if a person was previously infected with the virus that causes COVID-19.
 An antibody is a protein that the body produces in the late stages of infection.

 Antigen tests detect proteins of the SARS-CoV-2 virus that form during the infection cycle and indicate that a person has an active infection.
 Rapid antigen tests offer several important benefits.
 They are highly portable, scalable, easy-to-use and provide a flexible approach to helping more people in more places get access to reliable testing in a cost effective way.
+They are best at detecting when people are most infectious, so they know to stay home and isolate, minimizing the spread of COVID-19.

 Abbott has been a global leader in infectious disease testing for decades, having developed the world's first HIV test.
 We created a Global Surveillance Program 25 years ago to monitor HIV and hepatitis viruses and have a long-standing discovery program to identify new or unknown pathogens.
 While developing an accurate and reliable test normally takes years, our expert team of scientists worked around the clock to compress the timeframe down to weeks.
 Our tests are all important tools in the broader comprehensive testing effort.